Title

 The Implementing Rules and Regulations (IRR) of Republic Act No. 11695 outlines the guidelines for the governance and operations of Tarlac State University, including the composition of its Governing Board, curricular offerings, and appropriation of funds.

-TSU is mandated to provide advanced instruction and professional training in various fields like literature, philosophy, science, technology, and arts; to undertake research, extension and production services; and to provide progressive leadership in its specialization areas.
+Rule VI provides that TSU shall primarily provide advanced instruction and professional training in literature, philosophy, science and technology, arts and other relevant fields; undertake research, extension and production services; and provide progressive leadership in its areas of specialization.

-TSU may offer undergraduate, graduate, and post-graduate courses in fields such as science and technology, medicine and allied health professions, law, business, arts and humanities, education, sports and human kinetics, public administration, social work, and other fields as deemed necessary by the Governing Board.
+Rule VI, Section 2 states TSU shall offer undergraduate, graduate, and post-graduate courses within its competency in fields such as science and technology, medicine and allied medical profession, law, business, arts and humanities, education, sports and human kinetics, public administration, public works, human services, social work, and other relevant fields.

 Analyze Cases Smarter, Faster